jpbarbosa/traefik/README.md

 - [x] Node project running on http://node.localhost
 - [x] Laravel project running on http://laravel.localhost
 - [x] Rails project running on http://rails.localhost
-- [ ] Get Traefik dashboard running on https://localhost with self-signed certificates to mimic production environment
+- [ ] Get the Traefik dashboard running on https://localhost with self-signed certificates to mimic a production environment

 ### How to run only Traefik and WhoAmI